Photos (Windows): Photo editing

 In Windows 8, Photos originally provided the basic raster graphics editor functions: cropping and rotating, correcting exposure or colors, and reducing image noise.

-The release of Windows 10 added a editing sidebar capable of adjusting shadows, highlights, sharpness and filters.
+The release of Windows 10 added an editing sidebar capable of adjusting shadows, highlights, sharpness and filters.

 In 2023, Microsoft added the Spot Fix feature to the Windows 11 version, capable of cleaning unwanted selected spots from images by blending surrounding pixels.
 The 2024 Update introduced the first set of AI features: Background Blur and a brush tool to control which areas of an image are blurred or highlighted.
 The selected background can also be completely removed (leaving an alpha channel) or replaced by a specified color.
 Spot Fix was renamed Generative Erase, being able to automatically detect objects in a picture and erase them.
 All features were later backported to the Windows 10 app.

 With the release of the Microsoft Designer browser app in early 2024, Microsoft Photos was updated with a "Microsoft Designer" button that would export any picture to the graphic design app.
 Later that year, the whole Microsoft Designer editing experience was integrated in Microsoft Photos.

 Starting in 2025, Copilot+ PCs are able to artificially upscale photos 8x their original size via the neural processing unit (NPU).
 Copilot+ PCs are also provided with the Relight feature, which allows positioning and controlling three light sources in a picture.
 A "Copilot" button was added to show AI-generated editing tips, image insights and framing suggestions.

 Unlike the classic Windows Photo Gallery, which autosaves edits, Microsoft Photos only saves when a user clicks the Save or Save As button.
 Photos allows users to compare the original file to the file with unsaved changes, and to save the photo with a different name and location.